Paul's Journey to Thessalonica

 When the Macedonian power began to overshadow all the countries where Greek was spoken, this city received its new name, and began a new and more distinguished period of its history.
 A sister of Alexander the Great was called Thessalonica, and her name was given to the city of Therma, when rebuilt and embellished by her husband, Cassander the son of Antipater.

 If Thessalonica can boast of a series of Christian annals, unbroken since the day of Apostle Paul's arrival, its relations with the Jewish people have continued for a still longer period.
 There are materials for tracing similar settlements of the same scattered and persecuted people in this city, at intervals, during the Middle Ages and even before the destruction of Jerusalem.
-Here was the chief colony of those Jews of Macedonia of whom Philo speaks.
-While Amphipolis and Apollonia had no Israelite communities to detain Paul, the synagogue of the neighborhood was at Thessalonica.

-Paul and Silas arrive
+Paul and Silas Arrive

 The first scene to which we are introduced in this city is entirely Jewish.
 It is not a small meeting of proselyte women by the riverside, but a crowded assembly of Jews, intent on their religious worship, among whom Paul and Silas now make their appearance.
 If the traces of their recent hardships were manifest in their very aspect, and if they related to their Israelitish brethren how they had "suffered and had been insulted at Philippi" (1Thessalonians 2:2), their entrance in among them must have created a strong impression of indignation and sympathy, which explains the allusion in Apostle Paul's Epistle.